jc121w/MyCookBook/README.md

 ## 📖 Overview

 A 2–4 sentence description.
-What problem does it solve, and for whom?
+What problem does it solve, and for whom? intro to cooking, knife advice, cheap nutricious, an app that helps teach you the cooking fundamentals and and how to create a healthy and sustainable meal plan and recipe repetoir to fit your nnutritional goals, beginner friendly

 Example: "Home cooks juggle scattered recipes and struggle to plan balanced weeks of meals.
 [Project Name] lets users build a personal recipe library, then